catalyst-cloud/catalystcloud-docs/source/identity-access-management/roles.rst

 The *Project Admin* role allows users to have full control over who has access to the project, including adding moderators and inviting other people to join it.
-However, this role is purely for administrating purposes.
-It does not allow you to access or view all resources, you still need the member role for that.
+However, this role is purely for administration purposes and as such limits the amount of access and visibility within the project and typically cannot interact with deployed resources in a meaningful way.
+In order to do this you require the member role.

 The list of explicit permissions for the project admin role: